yanmxa/federated-learning/flower/app-sklearn/README.md

 ## Run with the Simulation Engine

-In the `container-flower` directory, use `flwr run` to run a local simulation:
+In the `app-sklearn` directory, use `flwr run` to run a local simulation:

 ```bash
 flwr run .